 Ep #87: Self Discipline

 On this episode of The Life Coach School, we take a look at the importance of discipline in different aspects of our lives and how by practicing it, we can achieve freedom.
-Tune in for a healthy dose of motivation as well as some game-changing tips to start building your willpower and achieve the freedom in your life that you deserve.
+Tune in for a healthy dose of motivation as well as some game-changing tips to start building your willpower and to achieve the freedom in your life that you deserve.
 This episode will blow your mind.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!